 The snow on the ground reflected the moon and street lights of the neighborhood enough for me to see nothing out of the ordinary for a winter night with temperatures below zero.

-I decided I could do nothing about it and as I got back under the covers my wife asked me what I thought it was.
-I told her I thought it was either a pipe or maybe a glass bottle in a trash can filled with water had burst.
+I decided I could do nothing about it.
+I thought it was either a pipe or maybe a glass bottle in a trash can filled with water had burst.
 But I couldn’t see how either could’ve felt so major.
 It was like a clasp of thunder under my bed!

-My wife hurried to the bathroom and turned on the water.
-It ran smoothly so we thought the pipes were fine.
+I hurried to the bathroom and turned on the water.
+It ran smoothly so I thought the pipes were fine.
 I fell asleep hoping that I wouldn’t wake to the crawlspace of the house being filled with ice from a busted pipe.

 This morning my friend Angie posted on Facebook that she had heard booms in the night as well and our local news service even did a story on it.
 Here’s what that boom actually was: